 Children and Young People's Participation in Research to address sexual violence: Ethical working paper

-This document outlines the International Centre: Researching child sexual exploitation, violence and trafficking (IC)'s commitment to children and young people’s participation, explaining the underlying principles and ethical framework which structures children and young people and supporting organisations involvement with the IC’s work.
+This document outlines the International Centre: Researching child sexual exploitation, violence and trafficking (IC)'s commitment to children and young people’s participation, explaining the IC's underlying principles and ethical framework for participatory research with young people.

 This activity helps young people to talk about sensitive topics by creating case studies of young people’s journeys following sexual abuse through a ‘third person’ lens.
 Within this activity, participants are asked to draw on their experiences to consider how a fictional child or young person might experience support for mental health and emotional well-being needs following sexual abuse.
 Creating an initial medium for engagement that is removed from their personal experiences, it offers a gentler route in for participants to engage in personal reflection about these sensitive and potentially traumatic issues should they wish to do so.

 Ethical guidance on children and young people’s participation for LEAP partners